ElixExo/Dexhune-C/README.md

 # Introduction
-Dexhune is a permissionless orderbook Exchange built on Avalanche C-Chain and Polygon mainnet, Dexhune allows tokens to utilize their volume as liquidity and trade effectively at a price determined by oracles or by parity pairs.
+Dexhune is a permissionless orderbook Exchange built for the EVM, Dexhune allows tokens to utilize their volume as liquidity and trade effectively at a price determined by oracles or by parity pairs.

 The Dexhune-AVAX whitepaper can be found [Here](https://files.catbox.moe/iwn6lg.pdf)